Drincann/blockchain/README.md

 The genesis block contains the famous Bitcoin genesis message:

 > "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks"

+You can modify the genesis block data in `src/block.mts`, and run `npx tsx src/util/genesis-miner.mts` to mine a valid nonce.

 ## Testing